tomekz/aws-lab/lab-kafka/README.md

 * [X] Set up CI pipeline for infrastructure provisioning and deployment:
   - [X] Use Terraform to provision the AWS infrastructure
-  - [X] Use Ansible to configure the EC2 instances and deploy the microservices.
+  - [X] Use Ansible to configure the EC2 instances
   - [X] Use GitHub Actions to automate the CI pipeline.
 * [X] Set up classic three tier AWS architecture:
-  - [X] Setup private and public subnets with bastion host in public subnet and kafka nodes in private subnet
+  - [X] Setup private and public subnets with bastion host in public subnet and kafka nodes and ECS cluster in private subnet
   - [X] Provision EC2 instances based Amazon Linux 2 AMI.
+  - [X] Provision ECS cluster for hosting containerized microservices.
+  - [X] Setup ALB for load balancing and routing traffic to ECS cluster.
   - [X] Ensure that the instances have appropriate security groups, and network settings:
       - [X] allow inbound and outbound traffic for Kafka ports (e.g., 9092) only between the EC2 instances within the private subnet.
       - [X] allow inbound traffic for SSH from the bastion host only.